ABOUT

 About Megan Hansen

 As a dedicated hospice volunteer, I have provided companionship both in the community and at the Pat Roche Hospice Home, respite care for loved ones, and Reiki healing as a certified practitioner.
 I have also organized veteran appreciation gatherings at long-term care facilities and contributed to the Pat Roche Hospice Home’s kitchen team, preparing and delivering meals to residents.
+Grief support is a very important aspect of my service.
+I co-facilitate a Living With Loss community support group on Tuesday evenings in Hingham.

 Certifications